José Antonio Kast: 2017 presidential campaign

-2018–2021
+Formation of political movements (2018–2022)

 In terms of international relations, Kast proposed closing the border with Bolivia, arguing this measure would allow for a more effective fight against drug trafficking.
 In 2018, he called on the government to sever diplomatic relations with France in retaliation for the asylum granted to former guerrilla Ricardo Palma Salamanca.

 In March 2018, during a tour of Chilean universities, Kast was scheduled to give a talk at the Arturo Prat University in Iquique, but was physically assaulted by protesters opposed to his political views.
 Kast also claimed censorship by the University of Concepción and the Austral University of Chile.

 In the 2018 Brazilian general election, Kast supported Jair Bolsonaro.
 In April 2018, Kast launched the right-wing political movement called Republican Action.

 In September 2019, Kast was accused of failing to declare money transferred to companies in Panama.
 Kast recognized the existence of these companies but denied that he owned them, saying they were owned by his brother, Christian Kast.
 He then defended the right of Chilean people to invest abroad.

 In May 2019, he created the think tank Republican Ideas and in June 2019 he created the Chilean Republican Party.
 He opposed the demonstrations that took place during the 2019 Chilean protests, saying that they were not part of a social movement but were instead acts of violence organized by terrorists.
 As approval for the protests decreased, Kast was able to establish support of Chileans who opposed the violence observed during the protests.
-During the 2020 Chilean national plebiscite regarding changing the Constitution of Chile, he was one of the main supporters and campaigners for rejecting the option, which received 21.72% of the vote; the constitutional change was approved by 78.28% of the vote.
+During the 2020 Chilean national referendum regarding changing the Constitution of Chile, he was one of the main supporters and campaigners for rejecting the option, which received 21.72% of the vote; the constitutional change was approved by 78.28% of the vote.

 In the 2021 Chilean Constitutional Convention election, Kast made a political pact with the center-right coalition Chile Vamos to form a joint list of candidates for the election called Vamos por Chile.
 The list obtained 20.6% of the vote, representing less than one-third of the Constitutional Convention.
 Kast proposed one of the main candidates of the pact, Teresa Marinovic, whose political views aligned with Kast's but was not well received by parts of the center-right.
 However, Marinovic won with a high percentage of votes and, thanks to the D'Hondt method, many other candidates were able to enter the Constitutional Convention with her triumph.

+In the 2022 constitutional referendum, the Republican Party officially supported the "Rejection" option, which emerged victorious over the "Approve" option.
+Unlike the previous plebiscite, voting was mandatory this time and the restrictions of the COVID-19 pandemic were less stringent.